-The UK Charity Sector Cyber Risk Rating is an aggregate measure of security risk across charitable organisations of all sizes operating within the UK economy.
+The UK Insurance Industry Cyber Risk Rating is an aggregate measure of security risk across insurance brokers, MGAs/coverholders and carriers ranging from small to large enterprises within the UK economy.

 The RiskXchange security ratings are based on vast aggregated data sets that are constantly updated from a wide range of sources 24 hours a day.
 RiskXchange looks beyond routine techniques, such as limited-scope penetration testing, instead utilising data, insights and other valuable indicators-generating ratings that are objective and ready to action.
 The ratings take advantage of external data, sourced from around the globe, that has been cross-referenced against risk assessment-as-a-service (RAaaS) datasets.